derekmc/node-web-cmd/README.md

 Interactive online command line in browser.

 Most webapps, are simply a limited, permissioned or controlled way to edit a database.
-The entire user inter
+All the forms and menus and popups and navigation, are just workflows for editing a database in a specific way(you could say this about all computing tasks honestly, it's just editing data in a controlled way).

-To dramatically simplify the development of such webapps, we create a framework for providing a minimal but highly usable command line UI, and then the framework handles the tricky parts:
+To dramatically simplify the development of such webapps, node-web-cmd provides a framework for building minimal but highly usable webapps with an in-browser command line UI.
+The app developer simply needs to implement a callback for each action or command, and then the framework handles the tricky parts:

  * Virtual terminal in-brower interface.
  * Command history.